mhalcrow/markdown-cv/index.md

    system volume protectors</a> for the BitLocker Full Disk Encryption feature, unblocking a significant number of enterprise customers so they can use Windows-native disk encryption technology.
- * I performed static code analysis of the Windows code base.
+ * I performed static code analysis across the entire Windows code base.

 ### IBM, 2003-2009<br>Austin, TX